eacg-gmbh/ts-jenkins/README.md

-# ECS Publisher
+# TrustSource Pluign 4 Jenkins

-Jenkins plugin to transfer dependency information to our ECS server.
-Find the solution at https://ecs-app.eacg.de
+Jenkins plugin to transfer dependency information to TrustSource service (OpenSource Compliance & Vulnerabilities).
+Find more about trustSource at https://app.trustsource.io

 ## Requirements